Flying safely and responsibly (Points 1 and 2)

 Always be ready in case something should go wrong with your drone or model aircraft.

 You could be fined for breaking the law when flying your drone or model aircraft.
 In the most serious cases, you could be sent to prison.

 2. Always keep your drone or model aircraft in direct sight and make sure you have a full view of the surrounding airspace

-You must be sure that you can spot any nearby hazards in the air or on the ground and avoid collisions.
+You must be sure that you'll be able to spot any hazards, in the air or on the ground, and avoid any collisions.

 - a telephoto lens

 - electronic viewing equipment, such as a smart phone, tablet or video goggles

 Using normal glasses and contact lenses is fine.

 You can ask someone to be your observer when you fly.